How To increase your google rankings

 Your website is up and running.
 You've probably got your shop open (good stuff) plus a few additional pages.
 Sales promotions are in the plan and you're just waiting for people to find you on Google.

-In fact, do you know where you currently appear in the search engines?
-Go check now, come back and read this article.
-Implement the changes and measure your position again in around 6 weeks.
+Do you know where your company currently ranks in the search engines if someone does a search for your product or service (not brand)?
+I'm inviting you check now, then return to finish reading this article.
+Implement my recommendations and measure your position again in around 6 weeks.
 Let me know what happens.

 The Paid Option